 In this post we will analyze

-Abbott Handerson Thayer’s painting titled Stevenson Memorial, a dedication to the late writer Robert Lewis Stevenson.
-We will discuss some of Stevenson’s literary works that may have influenced Thayer, and other artworks by Abbott Handerson Thayer to gain a better understanding of this piece in relationship to his career as a whole.
+Abbott Handerson Thayer’s painting titled Stevenson’s Memorial, which was a dedication to the late writer Robert Lewis Stevenson.
+We will briefly discuss some of Stevenson’s literary works that may have influenced Thayer, and other artworks by Abbott Handerson Thayer, to gain a better understanding of this piece in relation to his career as a whole.

 | Artists | Abbott Handerson Thayer |